Step routing in Final Fantasy IV is a tool that allows us to minimize the total duration of a speedrun in several ways:

 Before we go into any details, it's important to discuss some basic concepts you should understand:

-The route detail pages for the four mainstream routes provide detailed tutorials to help you learn exactly how to walk, and where you might take extra steps.
+The route detail pages for the mainstream routes provide detailed tutorials to help you learn exactly how to walk, and where you might take extra steps.
 With few exceptions, you can actually take these steps anywhere on the appropriate map, so long as you take the correct number of steps.
 However, you need to be mindful of tiles that do not count, as these are sometimes used to add a single extra step.
 Those can obviously not be moved around arbitrarily.
 I recommend using these tutorial pages once or twice until you are familiar with most of the available maps.

 On most maps, the extent of the step route is going to be to take some number of extra steps.
 This guide will detail the locations where things are more complicated, but it won't go into detail about every possible map.
 If you have any questions, please contact me on Discord or via e-mail.

 One of the most annoying parts of using a step route is determining your seed.
 This process begins after you reset after the Mist Clip.
 The currently recommended way to identify your seed is to use the Seed Finder, which provides a point-and-click interface.

 This next section goes into detail about some of the more complicated maps during a step route.
 What it doesn't cover, however, is perfect walking on every map.
 It also does not cover every location where it may be possible to take a single extra step.
 The individual route tutorials will help with that.
 If you have trouble with anything, please contact me.

 The following maps are simplified versions of the maps used in the route-specific tutorials, to help cover the major points.
 Here are some notes about the maps:

 If you are asked to take an odd number of steps on a map that isn't detailed on this page, please refer to the route-specific tutorials.
 Those maps indicate which steps count and which don't, which will allow you to put together a plan on where to take your steps.